flori/betterplace_apidocs/donation_form/third_party_app_donation_form.md

 * Option 2: Use the [client_donations_list](../sections/client_donations_list.md) API and search for your **client_reference**

 The donation is (still) valid, if there is an API response with a **state:"confirmed"** attribute.
-The donatino is invalid if the API response is a 404 (donation_token) or an the search is empty (client_reference).
+The donation is invalid if the API response is a 404 (donation_token) or an the search is empty (client_reference).

 Usually the state of a donation will only change during the first 14 days.
 In some cases however the bookback might take place later.
 Therefore the trigger to check the donations should probably not be time-based but based on the `open_amount_in_cents` from the [projects-json api response](../sections/project_details.md).
 Whenever this number changes whithout you getting new donations, you need to check the reconciliation of all donation.